We all know that spectacular Summer pools are maintained in the Winter! Here is an easy step-by-step guide on how to to do just that:

 4. Use a copper based algaecide

 Copper is a natural killer of algae, so by adding a copper based algaecide to your pool regularly (3-4 times per year) will keep any algae blooms at bay.
 Keep your pool water sparkling and clear the whole year round!

 5. Bring in the garbage man for your pool

-Hot tip: As a rule of thumb for a 40,000-60,000L residential pool, adding 1L of phosphate remover, 1L of algaecide and 1 sachet of Oxyfresh to your pool 3-4 times per year alongside your usual sanitization (chlorine) and pH control (acid) will keep all of your levels in check for happy and healthy pool water!
+Hot Tip: As a rule of thumb for a 40,000-60,000L residential pool, adding 1L of phosphate remover, 1L of algaecide and 1 sachet of Oxyfresh to your pool 3-4 times per year alongside your usual sanitization (chlorine) and pH control (acid) will keep all of your levels in check for happy and healthy pool water!